 Henricus Isaac

 Often confused as of German nationality and called Heinrich, Isaac was born around 1450 in Flanders.
 Glarean, the 16th century Swiss music writer called him Henricus Isaac Germanus.
-Isaac, living up to his reputation, wrote a tremendous amount of music . . . probably more than any of his generation.
+Living up to his reputation, Isaac wrote a tremendous amount of music . . . probably more than any of his generation.
 ‘Choralis constantinus’—settings of the Propers of the church year runs to about 300 motets . . .
 36 settings of the Ordinary survive, along with scores of secular works in French, German, Italian, and Flemish.
-He was and is often compared, generally not positively, with his close contemporary, Josquin Desprez.
-His curriculum vitae, however, shows that his music was able to please some of the great discriminating leaders of the Renaissance World.
+He was and is often compared with his close contemporary, Josquin Desprez, sometimes not favourably.
+His curriculum vitae, however, shows that his music was admired by some of the great discriminating connoisseurs of the Renaissance World.

 In 1494 the King of France, Charles VIII, invaded Italy and drove the Medici out of Florence.
 Three years later Isaac became court composer to Emperor Maximilian I and traveled with the Imperial Court to Vienna, Innsbruck, Torgau, and it was at the 1507 Reichstag in Constance that Isaac was commissioned by the Cathedral there to write music for the Propers of the Mass for the whole of the church year . . . a huge undertaking.
 Isaac never quite completed this task but in 1509 he delivered his incomplete ’Choralis Constantinus’ to the Cathedral.